nanos/FediFetcher/README.md

 3. Create a file called `config.json` with your [configuration options](#configuration-options) in the repository root. **Do NOT include the Access Token in your `config.json`!**
 4. Finally go to the Actions tab and enable the action.
 The action should now automatically run approximately once every 10 min.

+> **Note**
+>
-Keep in mind that [the schedule event can be delayed during periods of high loads of GitHub Actions workflow runs](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule).
+> Keep in mind that [the schedule event can be delayed during periods of high loads of GitHub Actions workflow runs](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule).

-### 2.2) Run FediFetcher locally as a cron job

-If you want to, you can of course also run FediFetcher locally as a cron job:
+#### To run FediFetcher as a cron job:

-1. To get started, clone this repository.
+1. Clone this repository.
 2. Install requirements: `pip install -r requirements.txt`
 3. Create a `json` file with [your configuration options](#configuration-options).
 You may wish to store this in the `./artifacts` directory, as that directory is `.gitignore`d
 4. Then simply run this script like so: `python find_posts.py -c=./artifacts/config.json`.
-(Read below to get a list of all options.)

 If desired, all configuration options can be provided as command line flags, instead of through a JSON file.
 An [example script](./examples/FediFetcher.sh) can be found in the `examples` folder.

 When using a cronjob, we are using file based locking to avoid multiple overlapping executions of the script.
 The timeout period for the lock can be configured using `lock-hours`.

-If you are running FediFetcher locally, my recommendation is to run it manually once, before turning on the cron job: The first run will be significantly slower than subsequent runs, and that will help you prevent overlapping during that first run.

 > **Note**
 >
+> If you are running FediFetcher locally, my recommendation is to run it manually once, before turning on the cron job: The first run will be significantly slower than subsequent runs, and that will help you prevent overlapping during that first run.

+> **Note**
+>
 > If you wish to run FediFetcher using Windows Task Scheduler, you can rename the script to the `.pyw` extension instead of `.py`, and it will run silently, without opening a console window.

-### 2.3) Run FediFetcher from a container
+#### To run FediFetcher from a container:

 FediFetcher is also available in a pre-packaged container, [FediFetcher](https://github.com/nanos/FediFetcher/pkgs/container/fedifetcher) - Thank you [@nikdoof](https://github.com/nikdoof).

 1. Pull the container from `ghcr.io`, using Docker or your container tool of choice: `docker pull ghcr.io/nanos/fedifetcher:latest`
-2. Run the container, passing the command line arguments like running the script directly: `docker run -it ghcr.io/nanos/fedifetcher:latest --access-token=<TOKEN> --server=<SERVER>`
+2. Run the container, passing the configurations options as command line arguments: `docker run -it ghcr.io/nanos/fedifetcher:latest --access-token=<TOKEN> --server=<SERVER>`

+> **Note**
+>
-The same rules for running this as a cron job apply to running the container: don't overlap any executions.
+> The same rules for running this as a cron job apply to running the container: don't overlap any executions.

 Persistent files are stored in `/app/artifacts` within the container, so you may want to map this to a local folder on your system.